-Throughout the selection process we kept echoing the same mantra: “Is this really that good?”
+Throughout the selection process to find the funniest comedies, we kept echoing the same mantra: “Is this movie really that good?”
 The answer was consistent: shouts of “it’s hilarious!” were parried just as assuredly by “it sucks!”
-Comedies, we quickly discovered, are just as diverse and polarizing as dramas.
-Really the two aren’t so different.
-The best of both make us…
+Comedy, we quickly discovered, is just as diverse and polarizing as drama.
+Really the two aren’t so different....

 Good movies bring art to life, combining audio and visuals (and occasionally smells, as in the case of 1959’s disastrous AromaRama and 1960’s Smell-O-Vision, may they forever rest in peace) in ways that push the limits of human imagination.
 They require little effort to watch, yet have the power to change a life.
 They represent...